a bookmark inside a blank book being struck by lightning

 Last thing, the Firefox addon is really clunky as well.
 I have to give it my website URL, then a client ID, a client secret, a user login, and a user password.
 And I'd have to do that for all my devices too which would get really annoying

-The settings for the Wallabagger Firefox extension
+The settings for the Wallabager Firefox extension

 So Wallabag is a pass.